enkidevs/curriculum/Comp. Sci./SQL/What is SQL?/what-is-an-rdbms.md

 ???

 * It is a piece of software that sits on a server and operates the data using high level language.
-* It is a piece of software that operates the data using SQL or some other Query Language.
+* It is a software system that controlls the data and which can be adjusted by the user in order to boost the efficiency of data storage.
 * It is a system of servers/supercomputers that manages a Relational Database.